 EXAMPLES OF THE REPLACEMENT PROCESS

 The substitution process can become quite complex.
-The most important replacements that I deal with, however, include:
+The most important replacements that we observe, however, include:

-The replacement of less preferred minerals with more preferred minerals occurs with every properly designed nutritional balancing program.
+The replacement of less preferred minerals with more preferred minerals occurs with every properly designed development program.
 It helps account for the excellent results, in most cases.

 To do this requires: